brandon93s/incrementally-adopting-vuejs/readme.md

 ## Setup

-The following commands should be run in the root of the project to setup, build and serve the demo application components:
+The following commands should be run in the root of the project to setup, build and serve the demo application components.
+Once complete, the demo app will be running on **`http://localhost:8081`**.

 ```sh
 # Install Dev Dependencies